The best Films of 2019

 Despite a dull, non-sequitur title, morally bankrupt characters, and a dreadful final 5-minutes, “Triple Frontier” manages to be a really exciting action flick with a big name cast.
 The direction is sure-handed.
 The pace is relentlessly high.
 The action is believable and easy to follow.
-Almost an awesome ‘guy flick’.
+It is almost an awesome ‘guy flick’.

 8.8 / 10

 This was a technically amazing film that needed a little more heart in order to achieve greatness.
-Everything about “1917” is a cinematic marvel to experience.
+Everything about “1917” is a cinematic marvel.
 It will blow you away — almost literally, in some scenes.
-However, the “one-shot” technique seems really unnecessary — especially for a film whose plot spans at least 12 hours!?
-I think it would have been a masterpiece if it had placed character development over film-making mastery.
+However, the “one-shot” technique feels unnecessary — especially for a film whose plot spans at least 12 hours!?
+I think it would have been a masterpiece if it had placed character development over film-mastery.

 8.7 / 10